Meet all of the characters from The Nutcracker before you see the holiday favorite

 Young Clara

-A young girl who experiences a magical Christmas journey.
+A young girl who experiences a magical Christmas journey that begins on Christmas Eve with a family party.

 Uncle Drosselmeyer